karthik-z/three-tier-app/README.md

 ![Nginx](https://img.shields.io/badge/Nginx-009639?style=for-the-badge&logo=nginx&logoColor=white)

 A production-style **Three-Tier Web Application** deployed locally using **Minikube** (Kubernetes).
-The app is a User Management System with a React-style frontend, Spring Boot REST API, and MySQL database — all running as Kubernetes workloads.
+The app is a User Management System with an HTML/JS frontend, Spring Boot REST API, and MySQL database — all running as Kubernetes workloads.

 ---